ccollicutt/swiftacular/README.md

 * Sparse files to back Swift disks
 * Tests for uploading files into Swift
 * Use of [gauntlt](http://gauntlt.org/) attacks to verify installation
-* Supports both Ubuntu 12.04 and CentOS 6
+* Supports both Ubuntu Precise 12.04, Trusty 14.04 and CentOS 6.5

 ## Requirements